Web Page Templates & Compliance

-In addition, the official Lehigh templates incorporate important footer links including emergency information and a "text-only" transcoding service that dynamically generates an assistive technology-compatible version of web content.
+In addition, the official Lehigh templates incorporate important footer links including emergency information.
 Websites built upon the Lehigh official templates also benefit from improved search engine rank.

 In the event that you cannot utilize the official templates, consult "Achieving compliance on sites built without the Lehigh web template" below.

 Creating a compliant Lehigh website using the web page template